Factory Method Design Pattern

 Observations

 • GameManager class is responsible for creating Mario, deciding on operations through operations(), changing themes via changeTheme(), and other tasks.
-So, GameManager class violates the Single Responsibility Principle (SRP) by having multiple responsibilities.
+So, the GameManager class violates the Single Responsibility Principle (SRP) by having multiple responsibilities.

-The key takeaway from this approach is to delegate the responsibility of creating the object to a separate class.
+So the key takeaway from this approach is to delegate the responsibility of creating the object to a separate class.
 To achieve this, we can create a Factory class whose sole responsibility is to create instances of the Mario class.

 class Mario {